surajkd786/Flutter-E-Commerce-App-/README.md

     - Viewing Category Based Earnings (on Graph)

 ## Running Locally
-After cloning this repository, migrate to ```flutter-amazon-clone-tutorial``` folder.
+After cloning this repository, migrate to ```Flutter-E-Commerce-App``` folder.
 Then, follow the following steps:
 - Create MongoDB Project & Cluster
 - Click on Connect, follow the process where you will get the uri.- Replace the MongoDB uri with yours in ```server/index.js```.
 - Head to ```lib/constants/global_variables.dart``` file, replace <yourip> with your IP Address.